KIT-Workflows/agentic-workflow-framework/README.md

 # QE Workflow Management System

 ## Overview
-This is a Quantum ESPRESSO (QE) Workflow Management System that provides a web-based interface for managing and executing Quantum ESPRESSO workflows.
-The system uses a knowledge graph approach for retireval of relevant Quantum ESPRESSO parameters and organizes the workflow using a finite state machine and includes both backend and frontend components.
+This Quantum ESPRESSO (QE) Workflow Management System provides a web-based interface for managing and executing Quantum ESPRESSO workflows.
+The system uses a knowledge graph approach to retrieving relevant Quantum ESPRESSO parameters, organizes the workflow using a finite state machine, and includes both backend and frontend components.

 ## Showcase Videos